zvoove/angular-components/docs/table.md

 1. You have to override `PsTableSettingsService` and implement the following functions:

-- > `constructor` to define the loading of the settings for each table.
+- > `getStream(tableId: string, onlySaved: boolean): Observable<IPsTableSetting>` to get the settings for the table with the given id.
+If `onlySaved` is `true`, then only the saved settings should be returned.
+Otherwise the result can be a combination of saved an default settings.
-- > `save(tableId: string, settings: IPsTableSetting): Observable<void>` to tell the table service where to store the settings for each table.
+- > `save(tableId: string, settings: IPsTableSetting): Observable<void>` to save the settings for then table with the given id.

-2. Import the PsFormBaseModule using `.forRoot()` with the created service in your AppModule.
+1. Import the PsFormBaseModule using `.forRoot()` with the created service in your AppModule.
 Like this:
    `PsFormBaseModule.forRoot(DemoPsFormsService)`

 ---